-An owner of ten or more contiguous forest acres may apply to the DNR to enter his or her land into the MFL program.
+An owner of twenty or more contiguous forest acres may apply to the DNR to enter his or her land into the MFL program.
+2015 Wisconsin Act 358 allows for currently enrolled parcels under twenty acres to renew one time.
 If the DNR finds that at least 80% of the parcel is producing or capable of producing at least 20 cubic feet of merchantable timber per acre per year, and that the land is not developed in a manner incompatible with the practice of forestry, the DNR issues an order entering the land under the program.
 The agreement is for 25 or 50 years (at the landowner's option), and can be renewed.
 The landowner agrees to follow a forest management plan and to permit (with limited exceptions) public access for hunting and recreation.